Below you'll find answers to our most frequently asked questions. Didn't find an answer to your question? Email us at email@example.com.

 - They sneezed, coughed, or somehow got respiratory droplets on you.

-If you were in close contact with an individual with COVID-19, you should not go to work, and should avoid public places for 14 days.
-You should monitor your health for fever, cough and shortness of breath during the 14 days after the last day you were in close contact with the sick person with COVID-19.
+If you were in close contact with an individual with COVID-19, you should quarantine at home for 14 days after the last day you were in close contact with the person with COVID-19.
+You should monitor your health for fever, cough and shortness of breath.
 Additional information is available on the CDC website.

 Staying at least six feet away from other people and avoiding crowded spaces are examples of social distancing.
 Staying home and not having visitors are examples of self-quarantining.
 Please take a moment to read Johns Hopkins excellent definitions and recommendations.